SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-12-pfizer-vaccine-efficacy-confidence-intervals.md

   to wrap my brain around.

-So Pfizer is reporting an overall efficacy of 94.6%, with a confidence interval of 89.6% &endash; 97.6%.
+So Pfizer is reporting an overall efficacy of 94.6%, with a confidence interval of 89.6% &ndash; 97.6%.
 That's a nicely tight confidence interval, i.e., we're pretty sure the efficacy is quite high.
 We're in fact 97.5% sure that it's _above_ 89.6%, so basically the lower confidence limit is kind of like a worst likely case.
 If that's high (as it is here), you can be happy about the result.